aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 Aspose.Slides allows you to change or update the text contained in a text box or all the texts contained in a presentation.

-This Java code demonstrates an operation where all the texts in a presentation are updated or changed:
+This Javascript code demonstrates an operation where all the texts in a presentation are updated or changed:

 ```javascript
     var pres = new  aspose.slides.Presentation("text.pptx");